Park Farm at Shugborough

 Park Farm has always been, and will continue to form, a key part of the complete working estate at Shugborough.

 Since their completion in 1806, the farm and outbuildings have been a key element in the life of the estate, and this will continue under the management of the National Trust.
 Though Staffordshire County Council rehomed many of the animals, the Trust bought from them the animals which would traditionally have been seen at Park Farm.
-This means that once the estate reopens in March 2017, visitors will be able to see longhorn cattle, southdown sheep, poultry and pigs, which were all important features of the historic landscape.
+This means that visitors will be able to see longhorn cattle, southdown sheep, and eventually poultry and pigs, which were all important features of the historic landscape.